Posted by marilynch

 Sustainable Seaside

-At a Sustainable Seaside meeting, you may meet up with people who are ready to join forces with you to help make a more bike-friendly Seaside!
+At a Sustainable Seaside meeting–such as the one on Bicycling Monterey’s calendar on April 26, 2016–you may just meet people who are ready to join forces with you to help make a more bike-friendly Seaside.

 Here’s just one idea: Help get Safe Routes to School maps together for Seaside schools–like they have in our neighboring county of San Benito–so bike racks like those pictured below at one Seaside school will get more use….

-Get acquainted with biking mom Susan Ragsdale-Cronin (above, with daughters) and other cyclists and sustainable transportation enthusiasts at a Sustainable Seaside meeting.
+Get acquainted with biking mom Susan Ragsdale-Cronin and other cyclists and sustainable transportation enthusiasts at a Sustainable Seaside meeting.
 Usual meeting location is the Peace Resource Center, 1364 Fremont Boulevard, Seaside; bike-there tips and bike-and-ride tips later in this post.

 Help make a more bike-friendly Seaside and Monterey County!

-- What about bicycle parking, bike lanes, and other infrastructure needs for Seaside?
+3. Want better bicycle parking, bike lanes, and other infrastructure needs for Seaside?
 Learn some of the most effective ways to help make infrastructure better.
-(Also consider attending a Traffic Advisory Committee meeting to show municipal leaders your support for making Seaside more bike-friendly.
-See a few infrastructure notes at end of this post.)
+See a few Seaside infrastructure notes at end of this post.

 Biking to a Sustainable Seaside meeting